Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structural_diff.md

 Structural differences are challenging to show with a 2-D image, but if you followed the preceding tutorial, then we encourage you to use VMD to view the 3-D representation of the protein.
 Instructions on how to rotate a molecule and zoom in and out within VMD were given in our [tutorial on finding local protein differences](tutorial_multiseq).

-<span style="color:red">**STOP:**</span> See if you can identify the major structural difference between the proteins in the figure below.
+**STOP:** See if you can identify the major structural difference between the proteins in the figure below.
 Hint: look at the yellow residue.
 {: .notice--primary}

 [![image-center](../assets/images/600px/Ridge.png){: .align-center}](../assets/images/Ridge.png)